-During the Reporting Period, the Group was not aware of any material non-compliance with health and safety-related laws and regulations that would have a significant impact on the Group.
+During the Reporting Period, the Group was not aware of any material non-compliance with health and safety related laws and regulations that would have a significant impact on the Group.
 Such laws and regulations include but are not limited to the Occupational Safety and Health Ordinance of Hong Kong.

-Safety Trainings
+Safety Training

-The Group offers a diversity of training courses to employees, and employees are required to attend the trainings organised by the Group in relation to occupational safety.
+The Group offers a diversity of training courses to employees, and employees are required to attend the training organised by the Group in relation to occupational safety.
 We have also established emergency and evacuation procedures to respond to any major safety accidents in a timely and orderly manner.
-Employees are also free to provide feedbacks on improving the workplace safety.
+Employees are also free to provide feedback on improving workplace safety.